-Investigating alleged food poisoning complaints or referrals of actual food poisoning from the Consultant in Public Medicine, GP or isolating laboratory, or members of the public.
+Investigating alleged food poisoning complaints or referrals of actual food poisoning from the CCDC, GP or isolating laboratory, or members of the public.

 Provision or arrangement of training, as dictated by demand as part of a themed promotion/introduction in legislation.